 Dr. Amy Yasko explains on her website why she thinks some of us need and use more of the mineral lithium than others.
 She recommends checking lithium levels for all autistic children and suggests supplementing with low levels of lithium for MTR/MTRR mutations.
 Dr. Yasko states that “Lithium not only plays a role in mood, glutamate control and limiting aggression but also has been shown to be involved in B12 transport.”[ref]
 She recommends making sure your lithium level is in balance before adding in B12.

 In addition to Dr. Yasko’s clinical work associating B12 and lithium, there are several studies showing this as well.[ref] [ref] Why is vitamin B12 so darn important to your mood?
 Vitamin B12, along with folate, is essential for the production of tetrahydrobiopterin (BH4) which, in turn, is involved in the production of the neurotransmitters serotonin, melatonin, dopamine, norepinephrine, and epinephrine.[ref]

-On a personal note, one family member (who is homozygous for several of the snps below) found that supplementing with lithium orotate and B12 to be extremely helpful and is no longer irritated by, well, everyone and everything.
-The rest of the family, without the homozygous SNPs, doesn’t really notice any difference when taking lithium, showing once again that everyone is different.
+On a personal note, one family member (who is homozygous for several of the snps below) found that supplementing with lithium orotate and B12 was extremely helpful and is no longer irritated by, well, everyone and everything.
+The rest of the family, without the homozygous SNPs, doesn’t really notice any difference when taking lithium orotate, showing once again that everyone is different.
 It is truly amazing, though, the difference it makes when you hit on the right food or supplement for your body and your genes.